 While the above situations may be used as proof you were at fault for a rear-end collision, the lead driver must still prove the following:

-- Your lack of exercising proper standard of care caused the accident.
+- Your negligence caused the accident.

 - The accident caused damage either to the vehicle and/or to anyone inside of it.

 When Does Rear-End Collision Fault Fall on the Lead Driver?

 Rear-end collision fault can go both ways.
 For example, let’s say the situation was reversed and you were the lead driver, and someone rear-ended you.
 You may still be at fault (at least partially) even if the guy in back did the rear-ending.
 These are some scenarios where this may be the case.
 The lead driver: